Boobae-Vivian/DATA-CLEANING/README.md

 - df.shape: Understanding the dimensions of the dataset is crucial.
 This attribute returns the number of rows and columns in the DataFrame.
 In this case, the dataset contains 48,895 rows and 16 columns.

 - df.columns: Since data cleaning focuses on maintaining integrity, it is important to review the column names.
 This function displays all 16 column names.
-During the assessment, it was observed that all column names started with lowercase letters, which may need standardization.
+During the assessment, it was observed that all column names started with lowercase letters, which would require standardization.
+Additionally, one column had a lengthy name that would be shortened for clarity and readability.

 - df['column_name'].value_counts(): This function helps analyze categorical variables by displaying unique values and their frequencies.
 It also aids in detecting inconsistencies in observational units across variables.
 The pd.set_option('display.max_rows', None) was utilized to critically examine each columns.
 Key findings include: